-By Robert Ian French, President & Partner
+By Robert Ian French, Founder

 I recently heard a well-known marketer comment that TV advertising is dead, they just haven’t buried the body yet.
 He was, pardon the pun, dead wrong.
 In fact, TV commercials including DRTV commercials are enjoying a rather unexpected renaissance.
 What’s even more surprising is that one of the driving forces behind the TV advertising resurgence is the industry you would least expect: e-commerce companies.